 In April 1981, the Bethlehem Police Department responded to a wooded area at the property line between the Vadney Farm and the Elm Avenue Town Park in Delmar, NY after a farmer discovered the remains of an adult man.
 There was no identification on the deceased individual.
 The Bethlehem Police Department began an investigation and followed up on all leads for several years before all leads were exhausted.
+The case was entered into NamUs as UP15545.
 In 2013, the Bethlehem Police Department re-opened the investigation into this case and undertook efforts to identify the deceased man.
 Through the course of this investigation police were able to locate the mandible and maxilla of the deceased at a dentist office in Saratoga County.
 The previous dentist at this location had been involved in working to identify the decedent back in 1981.
 The mandible and maxilla were examined with the assistance of a Forensic Odontologist from the New York State Police, and found to be those of the deceased from 1981.
 These bones were then submitted to the New York State Police Lab, New York City Office of the Chief Medical Examiner and the University of Texas Center for Human Identification in efforts to develop a DNA profile of the deceased.

 Once a DNA profile was developed it was loaded into all State and National databases in an effort to generate leads into the identity of the deceased.
 The DNA profile was also submitted to New York State DCJS in an effort to match the sample with any potential familial DNA that was on file.
 At the time this request for familial DNA comparison was rejected as New York State Policy did not allow for the comparison of familial DNA solely for the purpose of identifying an unidentified person.
 As a result of this case this policy was changed in April of 2021 to now allow for the familial submission of DNA for the purposes of identifying an unidentified person.